 - Just not running as well as when I first had it

-If you use E10 and have any or all of the above symptoms, we recommend you try a couple of tanks of premium 98 and see if this resolves your problem.
-If you are still experiencing issues talk to one of experienced team about fuel injection servicing.
+If this is the case we recommend you try a couple of tanks of premium 98 and see if this resolves your problem.
+If you are still experiencing issues after using premium fuel then by all means book your car in and one of our experienced team will diagnose the problem for you.
 And of course, to ensure your car is always running at peak performance we recommend regularly servicing your car.